cfengine/documentation/reference/promise-types/files.markdown

 **Notes**:
 The BSD Unices (FreeBSD, OpenBSD, NetBSD) and MacOSX have additional file system flags which can be set.
 Refer to the BSD `chflags` documentation for this.

 #### groups

+**Description**: List of acceptable groups of group ids, first is change target

+The first named group in the list is the default that will be configured if the file does not match an element of the list.
+The reserved word none may be used to match files that are not owned by a registered group.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$.-]+`

-**Description**: List of acceptable groups of group ids, first is change target

 **Example**: